Twitter Says It Won't Suspend Trump Over Threatening Tweet Because It's 'Newsworthy'

-After facing pressure from disgruntled users, Twitter has issued an explanation as to why it hasn’t suspended Donald Trump’s account despite the president’s apparent violation of its user guidelines.
+After facing pressure from disgruntled users, Twitter has issued an explanation why it hasn’t suspended Donald Trump’s account despite the president’s apparent violation of user guidelines.

 Trump’s controversial tweet from Saturday, which contained a thinly veiled threat against North Korea, was deemed “newsworthy” and of “public interest,” said the social media platform on Monday.
 So, despite the threat of violence implied in the tweet, Trump’s account would not be shut down.